chrystalme/concert-hub/README.md

 # Concert Hub

-> Concert creative worlwide is an entertainment outfit that organises all kinds of shows
+> Concert creative worldwide is an entertainment outfit that organises all kinds of shows

 ![screenshot](./app_screenshot.png)
 ![screenshot-tablet](./app_screenshot-tab.png)
 ![screenshot-Desktop](./app_screenshot-desktop.png)

-Creative creative worlwide is a fictitious company that organises various kinds of entertainment event.
+Concert creative worldwide is a fictitious company that organises various kinds of entertainment event.
 This website is a place for individuals to get their tickets, pay for the ticket and buy food for themselves before coming to the event.
-This site seeks to make booking, selecting an event to attend and getting refreshment hassle free.
+This site seeks to make a booking, selecting an event to attend and getting refreshment hassle-free.

 ## Built With